 The coronavirus pandemic is an obstacle unlike anything we’ve seen for decades.
 Still, amidst the setbacks the virus has caused, alarm businesses have found new opportunities to better and more thoroughly serve their customers, growing their businesses and moving them forward despite the unique challenges they have faced.

-With entrepreneurial spirit, ambition, and creativity, savvy alarm companies have made lemonade out of the bitter lemons dealt by 2020, and continue to do so moving forward into 2021.
+With entrepreneurial spirit, ambition, and creativity, savvy alarm companies have made lemonade out of the bitter lemons dealt by 2020 and 2021, and will continue to do so moving forward into 2022.